wxmlfile/eslint-plugin-wxml/website/docs/rules/no-unnecessary-block.md

 **block wx:for**

 Similar to block wx:if, you can use wx:for on a `<block/>` tag to render a structural block containing multiple nodes.
-For example:

 [Wechat Document Reference](https://developers.weixin.qq.com/miniprogram/dev/reference/wxml/list.html)